Don A. Moore (academic): Education

 Moore attended Carleton College, graduating in 1993 with a degree in psychology.
 He earned master's (1998) and doctoral degrees (2000) from the Kellogg Graduate School of Management, Northwestern University.

 Career

-Moore is currently a professor at UC Berkeley's Haas School of Business where he has been on faculty since 2010.
-He is the Associate Dean for Academic Affairs at Haas.
-From 2014-2020, he was faculty director of UC Berkeley's Xlab.
-Prior to that, he taught at Carnegie Mellon University, Tepper School of Business from 2000 until 2010.
+Moore is a professor at UC Berkeley's Haas School of Business where he has been on faculty since 2010.
+At Haas he has served as Associate Dean for Academic Affairs and (for 3 months) as Acting Dean.

 Moore is primarily known for his work in behavioral economics, with a focus on decision making and overconfidence.

 He was among the co-leaders of the Good Judgment Project, a forecasting tournament that predicted geopolitical events.
 The project was sponsored by the U.S. government's Intelligence Advanced Research Projects Activity (IARPA).

-He has published two books: Judgment and Managerial Decision Making, co-authored with Max Bazerman, as well as Perfectly Confident: How to Calibrate Your Decisions Wisely.
+He has published three books: Judgment and Managerial Decision Making and Decision Leadership, both co-authored with Max Bazerman, as well as Perfectly Confident: How to Calibrate Your Decisions Wisely.